top of page

 Chrysalis Wine photo personal collection

-It's also a notable spot for wine enthusiasts.
-The town is part of D.C.'s Wine Country, and there are five wineries within minutes of downtown and over 20 wineries within 30 minutes of Middleburg to explore.
+And it's a notable spot for wine enthusiasts out there, too.
+The town is part of D.C.'s Wine Country, and there are over 20 wineries within 30 minutes of Middleburg to explore.

 National Sporting Library & Museum photo personal collection